Here’s how to get started with play-to-earn and NFT games. Learn how to choose your first game, set up a wallet, and start earning money.

-Please note a DEX is not as safe as its centralized counterparts.
-Liquidity is mostly provided by users through the use of “Liquidity Pools”, where other cryptocurrency owners stake their coins.
+Please note that a DEX is not as safe as its centralized counterparts.
+Liquidity is mostly provided by users through the use of “Liquidity Pools,” where other cryptocurrency owners stake their coins.
 Only operate on decentralized exchanges you trust and that have a large user base.

 NFTs are the second biggest component of play-to-earn games.
 While crypto coins allow you to profit from playing, NFTs are assets with in-game utility that can also be traded on the open market.

-NFTs in games can be anything, from characters to land, and are usually exchanged on an open marketplace, owned by the game development studio, and a secondary market, where players exchange them with other players.
+NFTs in games can be anything, from characters to land, and are usually exchanged on an open marketplace.
+This marketplace is owned by the game development studio.
+There’s also a secondary market, where players exchange them with other players.

 A big part of the success of any title in the blockchain gaming space comes from how valuable NFTs become.
-The assets usually start at a low floor price and grow with the game, arriving at crazy sums like in the case of Axie Infinity in 2021, where one basic Axie could cost up to $1,000.
+The assets usually start at a low base price and grow with the game.
+Sometimes they sell for large sums, like in the case of Axie Infinity in 2021, where one basic Axie could cost up to $1,000.

-Buying NFTs is a relatively easy process, you just have to make sure you have a wallet that can store them.
-Games also often give you the ability to see and explore your NFT collection through their own tools, connecting through web3 wallets like Metamask.
+Buying NFTs is a relatively easy process.
+You’ll first need to make sure that you have a wallet that can store them.
+Games often give you the ability to see and explore your NFT collection through their own tools, connecting through Web3 wallets like Metamask.

-Guilds are groups of users that collect assets and rent them out, through smart contracts on the blockchain or private methods of handling renters, for a profit.
+Guilds are groups of users that collect assets and rent them out.
+They do this through smart contracts on the blockchain or private methods of handling renters for a profit.

-Just like real property, renting an asset is typically cheaper in the short term, but can result in a loss of income and ownership over the long run.
-Players that can’t afford NFTs from the get-go are incentivized to start as renters, or “scholars”, and move their way up by playing the game.
+Just like real property, renting an asset is typically cheaper in the short term but can result in a loss of income and ownership in the long run.
+Players that can’t afford NFTs from the get-go are incentivized to start as renters, or “scholars,” and move their way up by playing the game.

 Whenever possible, Guild managers opt for complete automation and will split rewards in-game and fees from the renting process without manual intervention.

 Many guilds are starting to focus on multiple games, as YGG proved a single line of investments can be quite shaky.
-Axie Infinity has seen better days, and Yield Guild is now trying to switch their focus to new games.
+Axie Infinity has seen better days, and YGG is now trying to switch their focus to new games.

 What does Tokenomics mean?

-When talking about “Tokenomics”, we refer to the list of rules and paradigms a game studio sets for its governance token(s).
+When talking about “Tokenomics,” we are referring to the list of rules and paradigms a game studio sets for its governance token(s).
 A governance token stabilizes the economy and is usually the token used to purchase NFTs in the marketplace.

 Most tokenomics include a breakthrough of expenses and a big portion of rewards dedicated to players.
 The rewards are usually distributed with another on-chain and/or off-chain token.
 To give you a practical example, Axie Infinity uses $AXS for governance and $SLP for in-game rewards.